codefresh-io/docs.codefresh.io/_posts/2024-07-29-july-release-notes.md

 For details, see [Working with applications in Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/#working-with-applications-in-environments) and [Working with applications in Products]({{site.baseurl}}/docs/dashboards/gitops-products/#working-with-applications-in-products).

-### Docs: Brand-new search mechanism and experience (probably not in this release)
-We’re excited to introduce the revamped search mechanism for our doc site!

-Wherever you are in Codefresh, open search from the toolbar, either from Global Search & Navigation by typing help or by clicking the Help icon.
-You’ll get a curated list of articles that are context-sensitive to your location in the UI to kick-start your search.

-To provide even more relevant results, we have also integrated AI with the free-text search.
-Additionally, we have integrated our collection of blog posts from our experts for an enriched information experience.

-{% include
-image.html
-lightbox="true"
-file="/images/whats-new/july24/rel-notes-july-24-search-context-sensitive.png"
-url="/images/whats-new/july24/rel-notes-july-24-search-context-sensitive.png"
-alt="Curated location-specific search results" caption="Curated location-specific search results" max-width="60%"
-%}

-Here are more reasons to try the new search:
-* **Preview**
-  Check out search results and preview articles before diving in.
-Just click an article in the list to display it in the Preview panel.
-* **View Article**
-  Click View Article on the toolbar of the Preview panel to go straight to the article on the doc site.
-* **Share Links**
-  Share useful articles easily with the deep link option, also on the Preview toolbar.
-* **Additional Resources**
-  Access handy pages, including our collection of blogs, quickly with permalinks at the bottom of the search results.

-{% include
-image.html
-lightbox="true"
-file="/images/whats-new/july24/rel-notes-july-24-search-preview.png"
-url="/images/whats-new/july24/rel-notes-july-24-search-preview.png"
-alt="Preview pane in search results" caption="Preview pane in search results" max-width="60%"
-%}

-Try our new search and don’t forget to send us your feedback!

 ### Usability enhancements

 #### General: Seamless redirection for shared links